Is Rice Gluten-Free?

 Verywell / Alexandra Shytsman

 Rice is a staple for many cultures and families around the world.
-It's a nutritious, energy rich food that can supply plenty of nutrients, especially if you choose the whole grain variety.
-If you are gluten free, you might be curious to know whether rice is safe to eat.
-Learn more about whether rice is gluten free and how to choose it.
+It's a nutritious, energy-rich food that can supply plenty of nutrients, especially if you choose the whole grain variety.
+If you are gluten-free, you might be curious whether rice is safe to eat.
+Learn more about which rice is gluten-free and how to choose your safest options.

 Is Rice Gluten Free?

 In most cases, rice is gluten-free.
-Plain rice—regardless of whether it's whole-grain brown rice, polished white rice, long-grained basmati rice, or even exotic black rice—is always considered gluten-free, assuming it's been protected from gluten cross-contamination in processing and cooking.
+Plain rice—whether whole-grain brown rice, polished white rice, long-grained basmati rice, or exotic black rice—is always gluten-free, assuming it's been protected from gluten cross-contamination in processing and cooking.

 However, you need to beware of flavored rice mixes since these can (and often do) contain gluten ingredients.
-You also need to watch out for rice dishes with additional ingredients, since they may also can contain gluten.
+Remain cautious when eating rice dishes with additional ingredients, since they may also contain gluten.

 Gluten-Free Rice Types